Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

 - write reports and develop instruction manuals for installing new electricity systems and equipment

-- supervise the installation and maintenance of systems and equipment
+- supervise the installation and maintenance of electrical systems and equipment

 - oversee electricity system tests and correct any faults.